dskarbrevik/W209_Final_Project/README.md

 # W209_Final_Project

-Summary of the folder structure.
+Summary of the folder structure:

 There are 6 html pages: the index page, a separate page for each ML model we're working on, and a test page (for testing/sharing ideas without having to worry about screwing up any of the other pages).